-“Real life superheroes aren’t necessarily crazier than you or I or anyone else,” psychologist Robin Rosenberg maintains in the documentary.
+“Real life superheroes aren’t necessarily crazier than you or I or anyone else,” psychologist Robin Rosenberg explains in the documentary.
 “They take the stance of, ‘If superheroes were real, what would it be like?’
 They are dedicated to what they do.
 It’s a hobby for most people because it’s not a paying job, and it’s a hobby they’ve thrown themselves into passionately.
 And they are also doing good at the same time.”

 “I do not have any super powers,” the turtle-esque looking Mr. Xtreme, who operates in the San Diego area and has a fondness for both comic books and the Power Rangers, explains in Superheroes.
 “Having super powers does not make you a superhero.
 I think it’s having super motivation and doing super deeds.
 I think that’s what makes you a superhero.”